TrueVisions: 3D broadcasts

-In 2008, TrueVisions tested 3D broadcasts, showing short European-made vignettes filmed using the Pulfrich effect.
-In 2009, segments of Academy Fantasia were broadcast live using the Pulfrich effect.
-Since 2013, the True Film HD channel has aired selected movies in a Side-By-Side 3D format.
+In 2008, TrueVisions began testing 3D television broadcasts, showing a series of short European-made vignettes filmed using the Pulfrich effect.
+In 2009, segments of the Thai reality TV show Academy Fantasia were broadcast live using the Pulfrich effect.
+Since 2013, TrueVisions' True Film HD channel has aired selected movies in a side-by-side 3D format.

 4K UHD

-On May 18, 2018, TrueVisions announced it will broadcast most of the 2018 FIFA World Cup live matches in UHD on a new dedicated 4K channel.
+On May 18, 2018, TrueVisions announced it would broadcast several live matches from the 2018 FIFA World Cup in ultra high-definition on a new dedicated 4K UHD channel.